deepakjohnson91/NSSO-77-Round-SAS/README.md

 This work is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 ## Acknowledgement
 Thanks to Arindam Das, Soham Bhattacharya, and other colleagues from the [Foundation for Agrarian Studies](https://fas.org.in/) for all their help.
-And many thanks to C. A. Sethu for writing better codes and resolving the pending issues.
+And many thanks to C. A. Sethu for writing better codes and resolving the earlier issues.